crudo/grunt-scaffold/README.md

 #### options.filter
 Type: `Function`

-Function where user ansers can be modified/adjusted.
+Function where user answers can be modified/adjusted.
 This function receives the hash of all user answers.

 eg.
 ```